 A taillight was out.
 How badly could that have gone?
 And how quickly?

 I had something like this happen to me once, in Georgia.
 I was in the passenger seat of a red truck playing guitar while we drove downtown.
-From nowhere, lights came up from behind, blocking the front and the back.
+From nowhere, blue lights flashed in front of and behind the truck.
+Trapped, we stopped driving.
 An officer stepped out of the lead car.
 The truck’s driver hopped out and went up to the police car.
-I finally opened the car door and hopped out.
-Immediately the police officer in front of us put his lips to a bullhorn and his right hand on his pistol.
+I watched and I finally opened the door and hopped out.
+As quick as I hopped out, the police officer in front of us put his lips to a bullhorn and his right hand on his pistol.

 “Get back in the truck, sir.”

 “I’m just walking to your car,” I said, too naive and optimistic for my own good.

 Now the officer pulled the gun from its holster.